i2p/i2p.www/i2p2www/spec/ecies.rst

 Noise Protocol Framework
 ------------------------

-This proposal provides the requirements based on the Noise Protocol Framework [NOISE]_ (Revision 34, 2018-07-11).
+This protocol provides the requirements based on the Noise Protocol Framework [NOISE]_ (Revision 34, 2018-07-11).
 Noise has similar properties to the Station-To-Station protocol [STS]_, which is the basis for the [SSU]_ protocol.
 In Noise parlance, Alice is the initiator, and Bob is the responder.

-This proposal is based on the Noise protocol Noise_IK_25519_ChaChaPoly_SHA256.
+This specification is based on the Noise protocol Noise_IK_25519_ChaChaPoly_SHA256.
 (The actual identifier for the initial key derivation function is "Noise_IKelg2_25519_ChaChaPoly_SHA256" to indicate I2P extensions - see KDF 1 section below)